pathToSearch

 obj

-input of the Path (Integer) node. - Set the
+input of the Path (Integer) node.pathToSearch

-output will contain the integer value12345
+output will contain the integer value 12345

-output will beundefined
+output will be undefined

-output will beundefined
+output will be undefined

 string.
-JavaScript is case-sensitive, so"age"
+JavaScript is case-sensitive, so "age"

 are considered different properties.